sunnyvalechha/Devops-Prep/README.md

 **Enforce automated k8s cluster security using kyverno generator and ArgoCD**

-Kyverno is a policy engine for Kubernetes that helps platform engineering teams manage security, compliance, and governance.
+* Kyverno is a policy engine for Kubernetes that helps platform engineering teams manage security, compliance, and governance.
 It runs as a dynamic admission controller in a Kubernetes cluster, receiving HTTP callbacks from the Kubernetes API server and applying policies to enforce admission policies or reject requests.

  **kubectl apply vs kubectl create**

-   * When running "kubectl create" command it calls the API server, API server then check if the same name available or not (webserver), if not it makes the entry in ETCD then ETCD instruct to the scheduler then response goes back to API and then kubelet create a pod on worker node.
+   * When running "kubectl create" command it calls the API server.
+   * API server then check if the same name available or not (webserver)
+   * if not it makes the entry in ETCD then ETCD instruct to the scheduler then response goes back to API and then kubelet create a pod on worker node.

-   * If we have to add an parameter of labels in same configuration again we run create command again same process repeats but this time we encouter an error called "Pod already exist"
+   * If we have to add a parameter of labels in same configuration again we run 'create' command again and same process repeats but this time we encouter an error called "Pod already exist"
    * On the other side "kubectl apply" makes the changes also save the last-applied-configuration time-stamp under annotations and this does not interact with API to make changes instead directly inract with ETCD to update resources this compare Local configuration (yaml file) with Live configuration (kubectl get pod <pod-name> -o yaml).
 If there is any new changes found it will apply.

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/a806184d-d29a-44a8-b7cb-31ecfa0e323c)